Monitors

 Ideal as a primary productivity or professional monitor (2 sources)

-Enhances productivity with 4K resolution and ergonomics (2 sources)
+Suitable for productivity tasks with its 4K resolution and ergonomics (4 sources)

 Divided consensus · 4 sources